mvolz/scangearmp2/README.md

 # DESCRIPTION

-	Because of changes in CANON's network communication protocols,some of CANON's scanner became unsuported by sane.
+	Because of changes in CANON's network communication protocols, some of CANON's scanner became unsupported by sane.

 	This backend is for making the CANON's scanners, using the new communication protocol, to be supported by sane and any of the frontends implementing sane.
-It reuse the code of the scangearmp2 program to access to the scanners functionalities and implementing the sane functions.
+It reuses the code of the scangearmp2 program to access to the scanner's functionalities and implement the sane functions.

-	It was done as a patch to have a minimun impact on the orginal scangearmp2 source code, but currently we choose to abandon this idea because it was difficult to make the releases and had not that much interrest for the developement.
+	It was originally done as a patch to have a minimal impact on the orginal scangearmp2 source code, but we choose to abandon this idea because it was difficult to make the releases, and there was not that much interest in its development.

 	For ubuntu-based distributions: https://launchpad.net/~thierry-f/+archive/ubuntu/fork-michael-gruz